Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

      ```
      Note: using this installation method grants you a much safer, predictable behavior, and more secure AbstractIntegratedModule library rather than a pure binary file.

-   - (Optional) Libraries needed (For using raw binary, not python wheels):
+   - (Optional) Libraries needed (For using Compiled binary, not python wheels):
      - Pandas
      - aiohttp
      - scikit-learn
      - numpy
      - psutil
-   - (Optional) Install AbstractIntegratedModule Raw binaries from release section:
+   - (Optional) Install AbstractIntegratedModule Compiled binaries from release section:

 [=] for labels assignation:
 - CSV file that contains training labels and titles used for training and prediction label map, example will be provided below, Go to Step's for in-depth Usage below.